A New Perspective on Precision and Recall for Generative Models: A Bridge Towards the Existing Literature

 \paragraph{PR median} Another alternative is to consider $(\alpha_{\bar \lambda}, \beta_{\bar \lambda})$, where $\bar\lambda$ is chosen such that the line $\alpha = \bar\lambda \beta$ divides the area under the PR curve into two equal parts.
 In cases of pure mode dropping or invention, we have $\alpha_{\bar\lambda} = \alpha_\infty$ and $\beta_{\bar\lambda} = \beta_0$.
 By contrast, when infinite tails induce sharp transitions to $\alpha_\infty = 1$ (as seen in Figure~\ref{fig:mode-diffs}), $\alpha_{\bar\lambda} < 1$ will be only mildly affected by the fast-decaying tails, similar to $F_b$.
 Unlike $F_b$, however, $\alpha_{\bar\lambda}$ is significantly influenced by the presence of transitions due to mode re-weighting (purple transition in Figure~\ref{fig:mode-diffs}).
 As a result, these metrics may be preferable when one wishes to account for both mode re-weighting and mode dropping/invention.

 \paragraph{PR\,@\,$\epsilon$} When $P$ and $Q$ share the same support, the extreme values will always equal 1, providing little useful information about the distributions under study.
 However, in the case of Gaussian distributions, as the means of $P$ and $Q$ diverge, the PR curve tends toward the point $(0,0)$.
 Capturing the behavior “just before” reaching these extremes can provide more detailed insights.
 This can be done by computing Precision at a fixed value of Recall, denoted $\alpha@\epsilon$, or vice versa.
 In our case, we set $\epsilon = 0.05$.
 This idea is inspired by recommender systems or information retrieval evaluation, where one might measure how many of the top-$k$ selected items are relevant.
-In short, $\alpha @ \epsilon$ (or equivalently $\beta @ \epsilon$) refers to the maximum $\alpha$ such that $(\alpha, \epsilon) \in \PRD(P, Q)$.
+In short, $\alpha @ \epsilon$ (or equivalently $\beta @ \epsilon$) refers to the maximum $\alpha$ such that $(\alpha, \epsilon) \in \PRD(P, Q)$ if such a point exists and $0$ otherwise.